The City's primary school is Sir John Cass's Foundation Primary School.

 London E9 6EB

-The City of London Academy, Islington is a school and sixth form for boys and girls ages 11-19 years sponsored jointly by the City of London Corporation and City University, London and was judged good by Ofsted in November 2012.
-It opened in 2008 as an Academy and moved into a purpose built, state-of-the-art building in 2010 which includes many sustainable features, where students can learn, in an enjoyable environment and excel academically as well as personally.
-It provides a high quality education for young people in a secure, supportive environment, raising their aspirations and standards of educational achievement, and building positive partnerships with local people and organisations.
+The City of London Academy, Islington is a school and sixth form for boys and girls ages 11-19 years.
+Sponsored jointly by the City of London Corporation and City University, London it was judged good by Ofsted in November 2012.
+It opened in 2008 as an Academy and moved into a purpose built, state-of-the-art buildings in 2010.
+The academy provides a high quality education for young people in a secure, supportive environment, raising their aspirations and standards of educational achievement, and building positive partnerships with local people and organisations.

 Principal: Clare Verga